mackchay/NetworkTechnologies/CopyDetection/README.md

-This is a Copy Detection App.
+This is a "CopyDetectionApp".
 Program can send multicast messages or receive them and generate list of other copies.

 Module MulticastDiscoveryApp is realization of task.
 Module MulticastDiscoveryStart starts application.